Azure/azure-powershell/src/ServiceBus/ServiceBus/help/Set-AzServiceBusNetworkRuleSet.md

 ```

 ## DESCRIPTION
-Update the NetwrokruleSet of the given Namepsace in the current Azure subscription.
+Update the NetwrokruleSet of the given Namespace in the current Azure subscription.

 ## EXAMPLES